azxigen/Netflix-Dataset-Analysis-with-Pandas/README.md

 ## How to Open
 1. Clone this repo
-2. Open `Netflix_Dashboard.pbix` with Power BI Desktop
+2. Open `Netflix Data Analysis Dashboard.pbix` with Power BI Desktop
 3. Explore visuals and filters

 ---